OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Communication_and_Collaboration.md

 be sent to all users affected by the move, with the information where the forum is now moved to.

+!!! warning "Attention"

     Forum posts can also be moved to forums in which the creator of the post has no access.

 Besides the course element "Forum" there is also the possibility to display a central forum for the entire course in the course toolbar.
 However, no further